GPII/gpii-webdriver/docs/webdriver.md

 TODO:  Details on configuring the use of various browsers.

+// TODO:  Document that SELENIUM_REMOTE_URL can be used to use a remote selenium.

 ## 404 and other errors

 The WebDriver API [does not provide any mechanism to trap HTTP response codes or errors[(https://github.com/seleniumhq/selenium-google-code-issue-archive/issues/141),